ytabatabaee/fast-ensemble/README.md

 The FastEnsemble algorithm is described in the following paper:

-Y. Tabatabaee, E. Wedell, M. Park, T. Warnow.
-FastEnsemble: A new scalable ensemble clustering method.
-International Conference on Complex Networks and their Applications (CNA) 2024.
-Preprint available at https://arxiv.org/abs/2409.02077.
+Y. Tabatabaee, E. Wedell, M. Park, T. Warnow (2025). *FastEnsemble: Scalable ensemble clustering on large networks*.
+PLOS Complex Systems 2(10): e0000069 [preliminary version appeared at International Conference on Complex Networks and their Applications (CNA) 2024] DOI: [10.1371/journal.pcsy.0000069](https://journals.plos.org/complexsystems/article?id=10.1371/journal.pcsy.0000069)

 Datasets and scripts from this study are available at [ensemble-clustering-data](https://github.com/ytabatabaee/ensemble-clustering-data) repository.